Pepi Sánchez

 Pepi Sánchez was a Sevillian painter.
 Born in 1929, she moved to Madrid in 1958 and lived there until she died in 2012.

-She had a unique and imaginative style, with oneiric elements and a clear Baroque influence.
-Her work was always independent from fashions and trends, and it represents an original addition to Spanish plastic arts.
-Her particular use of unmodified rocks and stones, as a support for her paintings, was an important part of her legacy.
-The characters that usually inhabit the strange structures in her paintings adapt themselves to the grooves in the stones, resulting in a surprising combination of painting and sculpture.
+Her style featured oneiric elements and had a Baroque influence.
+Her work represents an addition to Spanish plastic arts.
+She was known for her use of unmodified rocks and stones as a support for her paintings.
+The characters that inhabit the structures in her paintings adapt themselves to the grooves in the stones, resulting in a combination of painting and sculpture.